 Anal Cancer

 Anal cancer is a disease in which malignant cells form in the tissues of the anus, the end of the large intestine, below the rectum.
-The National Cancer Institute estimates that about 9,760 people in the United States will diagnosed with anal cancer in 2023, and 1,870 people will die of the disease.
+The National Cancer Institute estimates that about 10,540 people in the United States will diagnosed with cancer of the anus in 2024, and 2,190 people will die of the disease.
+The five-year relative survival rate for anal cancer is 70.6%.

 The skin around the outside of the anus is called the perianal area.
-Tumors in this area are skin tumors, not anal cancer.
+Tumors in this area are skin tumors, not cancer of the anus.
 Being infected with human papillomavirus (HPV) increases the risk of developing anal cancer.
 Other risk factors include:

 Source: National Cancer Institute